abaldeweg/desk_storage/README.md

 Download the project archive from the [git repository](https://github.com/abaldeweg/desk_storage).

 Inside the project directory, you can build the app with the `go build` command.
-If you have [GoReleaser](https://goreleaser.com/) installed, instead run `goreleaser build --snapshot --rm-dist`.

 Run the command `storage`.
 Depending on the OS you need to add a file extension.